nuriel77/iri-playbook/docs/remote-access.rst

 Full Node Remote Access
 ***********************

-Update: the recommended way to enable remote access to IRI API port (e.g. for wallets) is via HAProxy.
+**Update**: the recommended way to enable remote access to IRI API port (e.g. for wallets) is via HAProxy.
 Please refer to :ref:`haproxyEnable`.

+The topics described below are for advanced users.

 1. Exposing IRI Port Externally
 ===============================